Chepang people

-The Chepang (चेपाङ जाति), also known as Chewang, are an Tibeto-Burman ethnic group from the rugged ridges of the Mahabharat mountain range of central Nepal.
+The Chepang (चेपाङ जाति), also known as Chewang, are a Tibeto-Burman ethnic group from the rugged ridges of the Mahabharat mountain range of central Nepal.

 With increasing populations, lack of arable land and few irrigation options, malnutrition has been a historic problem for the Chepang despite forest supplements.
 The Chepang have often been characterized as the poorest of Nepal's poor.
 Forced teenage pregnancies are common.
 Chepang men and women are basically egalitarian and no social ranking exists as it does in caste Nepalese society.
 Many Chepang cannot read and write due to a lack of education beyond elementary school, and this illiteracy stands in contrast to the great gains Nepal has been making in reducing illiteracy.
-They are mostly located in Dhading District, Chitwan District, Gorkha District, Makwanpur District, and Tanahu District.
+They are mostly located in Bagmati Province (Dhading District, Chitwan District, and Makwanpur District) and Gandaki Province (Gorkha District and Tanahun District).

+Geographical distribution

+The 2011 Nepal census classifies the Chepang within the broader social group of Mountain/Hill Janajati.
+At the time of the 2011 Nepal census, 68,399 people (0.3% of the population of Nepal) were Chepang.
+The frequency of Chepang people by province was as follows: